Mvannes/lando-umami-build/web/modules/synetic/janus-ab/README.md

 For example, blogging sites may create goals like "A user signs up for the mailing list".
 E-commerce sites may create more monetary based goals such as: "A user buys a product".

-This data is gathered by doing Experiments.
+This data is gathered by doing experiments.
 Each experiment defines it's start- and end date, and has a few variations used in the experiment.
 Furthermore, an experiment must relate to a goal, and target a specific element of a website.